AnsOlive/Website/content/blog/My_First_Linear_Regression_Model_Post_3.md

 ## Code

-You can find the code used for these results at [https://github.com/AnsOlive/Deep_Learning](https://github.com/AnsOlive/Deep_Learning/blob/main/nuen_489_homework_1.py)
+You can find the code used for these results by clicking on [this link.](https://github.com/AnsOlive/Deep_Learning/blob/main/nuen_489_homework_1.py)